docsforadobe/after-effects-expression-reference/docs/path-property.md

 **Description**

 Get the calculated x,y coordinates of the outgoing tangent handle for an arbitrary point along a path.
-Tangent coordinate values are offset relative to the parent point’s coordinates. i.e., The value [0,0] creates no curvature at the outgoing tangent.
+Tangent coordinate values are offset relative to the parent point's coordinates. i.e., The value [0,0] creates no curvature at the outgoing tangent.
 The incoming tangent handle is the inverse of this value (multiply the x,y coordinates by -1).
-The tangent’s parent point is expressed as a percentage of the arc-length of the path.
+The tangent's parent point is expressed as a percentage of the arc-length of the path.
 Read the description of the pointOnPath() method for details about arc-length percentage.
-The coordinates returned by tangentOnPath() are calcuated from it’s parent point and will differ from those returned by `outTangents()` if a user-defined point also exists at that arc-length pecentage.
-The linear distance between the parent point’s coordinates and `tangentOnPath()` coordinates will always be 1.
+The coordinates returned by tangentOnPath() are calcuated from it's parent point and will differ from those returned by `outTangents()` if a user-defined point also exists at that arc-length pecentage.
+The linear distance between the parent point's coordinates and `tangentOnPath()` coordinates will always be 1.
 You can multiply the returned coordinates to create a longer tangent, for example `(myPath.tangentOnPath() * 100)`.

 Optionally specify the time at which sample to the path.